Depending on what you need, contact your:

 Stay up to date with vaccinations against polio (poliomyelitis).
 Get a booster dose before you travel.

-Health facilities in major cities are limited.
+Medical facilities in major cities are limited.
 In remote areas, they're very basic or not available.
-Stocks of medical equipment and medicines are severely depleted.

-If you become seriously ill or injured, you'll need to be evacuated.
+If you become seriously ill or injured, you may need to be evacuated.

-Medical evacuation is very expensive.
-It may be difficult to arrange because of the security situation.
+Medical evacuation is very expensive and may be difficult to arrange because of the security situation.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.